skoowoo/cofx/README.md

 Examples:
   cofx
   cofx list
   cofx run  helloworld.flowl
+  cofx run  helloworld
-  cofx prun  helloworld.flowl
+  cofx run  fc5e038d38a57032085441e7fe7010b0

 Usage:
   cofx [flags]
   cofx [command]

 Available Commands:
-  help        Help about any command list        List all flows that you coded in the flow source directory log         View the execution log of the flow or function parse       Parse a flowl source file run         Run a flowl file
+  completion  Generate the autocompletion script for the specified shell help        Help about any command list        List all flows that you coded in the flow source directory log         View the execution log of the function prun        Prettily run a flowl run         Run a flowl std         List all functions in the standard library or show the manifest of a function

 Flags:
   -h, --help   help for cofx